WFUV: Programming

 Outside of its weekday AAA programming, WFUV airs a variety of specialty shows, which include genres such as folk music and early pop and jazz.
 National programs heard on WFUV, as of 2021, include World Cafe, The Grateful Dead Hour, and The Thistle and Shamrock.
-The station has a longstanding Sunday tradition of airing a mix of Celtic music and Fordham University programming during the day and eclectic folk in the evening.
+Since 1974 the station has maintained a program called Ceol na nGael, a Sunday tradition of airing a mix of Celtic music accompanied by Fordham University programming during the day and eclectic folk in the evening.
+In-studio interviews and performances are also a prominent feature of its programming.